Probing the hadron mass spectrum in dense two-color QCD with the linear sigma model: Inputs

 Before moving on to numerical computations of the hadron mass spectrum, we plot $\mu_q$ dependence of $\sigma_0$, $\Delta$, and $\rho$ in Fig.~\ref{fig:MeanField} with the parameter set (I) of Table~\ref{tab:Parameter} as a demonstration.
 The left panel depicts $\sigma_0$ (blue) and $\Delta$ (red) normalized by $\sigma_0^{\rm vac}$, respectively, and the right one depicts the scaled baryonic density~\cite{Hands:2001ee}

 In the figure the vertical dotted line corresponds to the critical chemical potential $\mu_q^*$ given by Eq.~(\ref{MuCritical}), i.e., the transition between the hadronic and baryon superfluid phases.
-Figure~\ref{fig:MeanField} indicates that $\sigma_0$ decreases with $\mu_q$ in the baryon superfluid phase, resulting in the restoration of chiral symmetry at sufficiently high baryonic density.
+Figure~\ref{fig:MeanField} clearly exhibits the Silver Blaze property in the hadronic phase.
+Besides, the figure indicates that $\sigma_0$ decreases with $\mu_q$ in the baryon superfluid phase, resulting in the restoration of chiral symmetry at sufficiently high baryonic density.
 On the other hand, $\Delta$ increases monotonically as $\mu_q$ becomes large in the superfluid phase.
-Besides, unlike analysis from chiral perturbation theory within mean field approach where $\sigma_0^2+\Delta^2=({\rm constant})$ is satisfied for any value of $\mu_q$~\cite{Kogut:1999iv,Kogut:2000ek}, the linear sigma model naturally violates such a conservation law.
+Besides, unlike analysis from chiral perturbation theory within the mean field approach where $\sigma_0^2+\Delta^2=({\rm constant})$ is satisfied for any value of $\mu_q$~\cite{Kogut:1999iv,Kogut:2000ek},\footnote{The relation $\sigma_0^2+\Delta^2=({\rm constant})$ is violated when loop corrections are taken into account even in chiral perturbation theory.} the linear sigma model naturally violates such a conservation law.
 This is because the latter is based on the linear representation of quarks where the ground-state configuration is dynamically changed in accordance with the change of breaking strength of the Pauli-Gursey $SU(4)$ symmetry.
 A similar behavior is observed in the NJL model~\cite{Ratti:2004ra}.